 Finding the right balance between reducing costs, deployed capital, an increase in productivity and improved service levels, requires all organizational levels of the company to understand the supply chain (constraints).
 By applying the principles of ‘learning through fun’ and action learning, PICS Belgium and Solvint provide in a unique way insight to building up this understanding at different levels in the organization.

 In this course we deal with the supply chain basics and how every step along the chain has impact on that balance.

-  The main goals of this course are to provide to young professionals a strong base allowing them to create value for their company in 3 domains:
+The main goal of this course is to provide to young professionals a strong base allowing them to create value for their company in 3 domains:

 - understanding the basic principles of the end-to-end Supply Chain and how they are applied in a company

 - gain insights how their job and the job of their Supply Chain peers impact the company results.